EC moves SC against Madras HC observations on surge in COVID-19 cases | Law-Order

-The Election Commission (EC) moved the Supreme Court on Saturday against some critical observations made by the Madras High Court, holding the poll panel responsible for a surge in COVID-19 cases in the country.
+The Election Commission (EC) moved the Supreme Court on Saturday, challenging the critical observations made by the Madras High Court holding it responsible for a surge in COVID-19 cases in the country, saying the remarks were ''uncalled for, blatant and disparaging''.

-The Madras High Court had observed that the responsible EC officials should probably be tried on murder charges for their failure to ensure adherence to COVID-19 protocols during the election process in four states and a Union Territory.

-The poll panel's appeal against the high court's refusal to entertain its petition opposing the critical remarks will be heard by a bench headed by Justice D Y Chandrachud on Monday.
+A bench of justices D Y Chandrachud and M R Shah would hear the appeal of the poll panel against the orders of the high court on Monday.

+The high court had, on April 26, castigated the EC for the surge in COVID-19 cases during the second wave of the pandemic, holding it ''singularly'' responsible for the spread of the viral disease, called it the ''the most irresponsible institution'' and even said its officials may be booked under murder charges.

+The poll panel allowing political parties to take out rallies and organise meetings had led to the surge in COVID cases, the court had observed.

+The EC's appeal against these remarks was trashed by the division bench of the high court on April 30, leading the poll watchdog to approach the top court.

-''We have filed an appeal against the high court orders,'' the counsel for the EC, Amit Sharma, told PTI.
+''We have filed an appeal in the Supreme Court against the high court orders,'' EC's counsel Amit Sharma told PTI.

+The EC, in its appeal in the apex court, said the high court's remarks were ''uncalled for, blatantly disparaging and derogatory''.

+The division bench of the high court, on April 26, made the stinging observation on a plea moved by Tamil Nadu's Transport Minister M R Vijayabaskar, who was the AIADMK candidate from Karur in the April 6 Assembly polls, seeking a direction from the authorities concerned to ensure a fair counting of votes on May 2 in his constituency by taking effective steps and ensuring proper arrangements while following the COVID-19 protocols.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)